 Truck Drivers’ Fatigue Accident FAQs

-Our injury law firm understands that many families have unanswered questions about dealing directly with the insurance company when seeking compensation for damages for accidents involving large trucks and other commercial vehicles.
+Our injury law firm understands that many families have unanswered questions about dealing directly with the insurance company when seeking compensation for accidents involving large trucks and other commercial vehicles.
 A truck accident attorney answered some of those questions below.

 Call our law office at (888) 424-5757 (toll-free phone number) or use the contact form for additional information and legal advice.
-Let us discuss the many factors involved in recovering compensation for compensatory and punitive damages.

 What Causes Fatigue When Driving?

 Fatigue, drowsy driving, or sleepiness are all signs that the driver likely has not gotten adequate sleep and has traveled beyond their legal driving limit.
-However, the truck driver might also be fatigued due to medication, alcohol consumption, sleep apnea, shift work, or untreated sleep disorder.
+However, the driver might also be fatigued due to medication, alcohol consumption, sleep apnea, shift work, or untreated sleep disorder.

 Truckers and passenger vehicle drivers drive for long hours resulting in fatigue while driving during their typical sleep time.
 However, for most drivers, the common symptoms associated with fatigue are challenging to identify, especially during long work hours.